 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 21.1% for employers and 6.5% for employees.
+The agreed contribution rates for future years are 28.6% for employers and between 7.4% and 11.7% for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-The trust paid additional contributions of £13,417 per annum to help pay off the pension deficit.
+The trust paid additional contributions of £13,582 per annum to help pay off the pension deficit.